alkis-tsi/lazy-git-commands/README.md

 ```

 ### gitcommit
-Will simply ask for your commit message and execute using the parameters:
+Will simply ask for your commit message, then it will add any new files and commit with the typed message.
--a, add file contents to the index
--m, commit message to follow

 ### gitpush
-Will grab the current branch you are working on and will push to that using it as origin
+Will grab the current branch you are working on and will push to that using it as origin.